-The maximum total sales charge equals 1.85% of the public offering price per unit at the time of purchase.
+The maximum total sales charge equals 1.85% of the public offering price per unit at the time of purchase for 15-Month Trusts or 2.75% of the public offering price per unit at the time of purchase for 2-Year Trusts, as applicable.
 You pay the initial sales charge, if any, at the time you buy units.
-The initial sales charge is the difference between the total sales charge percentage (maximum of 1.85% of the public offering price per unit) and the sum of the remaining fixed dollar deferred sales charge and the total fixed dollar creation and development fee.
+The initial sales charge is the difference between the total sales charge percentage (maximum of 1.85% of the public offering price per unit for 15-Month Trusts and 2.75% of the public offering price per unit for 2-Year Trusts, as applicable) and the sum of the remaining fixed dollar deferred sales charge and the total fixed dollar creation and development fee.
 The initial sales charge will be approximately 0.00% of the public offering price per unit on a \$10 public offering price per unit.
-If the public offering price per unit exceeds \$10, you will be charged an initial sales charge equal to the difference between the maximum sales charge percentage (maximum of 1.85% of the public offering price per unit) and the sum of the remaining fixed dollar deferred sales charge and total fixed dollar creation and development fee.
-The deferred sales charge is fixed at \$0.135 per unit.
-The trust pays the deferred sales charge in equal monthly installments as described in the "Fee Table."
+If the public offering price per unit exceeds \$10, you will be charged an initial sales charge equal to the difference between the maximum sales charge percentage (maximum of 1.85% of the public offering price per unit for 15-Month Trusts and 2.75% of the public offering price per unit for 2-Year Trusts, as applicable) and the sum of the remaining fixed dollar deferred sales charge and total fixed dollar creation and development fee.
+The deferred sales charge is fixed at \$0.135 per unit for 15-Month Trusts and \$0.225 per unit for 2-Year Trusts.
+Your trust pays the deferred sales charge in equal monthly installments as described in the "Fee Table" for your trust.
 If you redeem or sell units prior to collection of the total deferred sales charge, you will pay any remaining deferred sales charge upon redemption or sale of units.
 The creation and development fee is fixed at \$0.05 per unit and is paid at the end of the initial offering period.
 If you redeem or sell units prior to the end of the initial offering period, you will not pay the remaining creation and development fee.
-Because the deferred sales charge and creation and development fee are fixed dollar amounts per unit, the actual charges will exceed the percentages shown in the "Fee Table" if the public offering price per unit falls below \$10 and will be less than the percentages shown in the "Fee Table" if the public offering price per unit exceeds \$10.
-In no event will the total sales charge exceed 1.85% of the public offering price per unit.
+Because the deferred sales charge and creation and development fee are fixed dollar amounts per unit, the actual charges will exceed the percentages shown in the "Fee Table" for your trust if the public offering price per unit falls below \$10 and will be less than the percentages shown in the "Fee Table" for your trust if the public offering price per unit exceeds \$10.
+In no event will the total sales charge exceed 1.85% of the public offering price per unit for 2-Year Trusts.